momoenomoto/wowoe-resume-building-site/README.md

 /resume - page for showing my current published resume

+Not logged in yet view:
 ![resume homepage not logged in](documentation/resume-homepage-notloggedin.JPG)

+Logged in view:
 ![resume homepage logged in](documentation/resume-homepage-loggedin.JPG)

 /resume/auth - page for signing in or signing up